ksator/Machine_Learning_with_Python/README.md

 ## Introduction to arrays

-We will use the numpy python library to handle arrays.
 Arrays are used to store multiple values in one single variable.
 An array is a kind of list.
 All the elements in an array are the exact same type

+Let's use the numpy python library to handle arrays

 ```
 >>> import numpy as np